Varying-Vagrant-Vagrants/VVV/README.md

 ![Signup Form](https://cldup.com/CdigRMNoFE.png)

-As you can see, you just need to add a comma separated list of contact methods label into the Public or Private user profile fields, save the settings and then you'll be able to activate the checkboxes of your choice in the "Fields to add to the signup form" option.
+As you can see, you just need to add a comma separated list of contact method labels into the Public or Private user profile fields, save the settings and then you'll be able to activate the checkboxes of your choice in the "Fields to add to the signup form" option.

 NB: if you are using WordPress 4.7 and you have more than one language available in your WordPress config, candidates will also be able to select their prefered language for the strings used in the plugin from this signup form.

-Then, once logged in they will be able to submit as many talk as they wish using the [submit form](https://cloudup.com/cbfQ4jgXtU3).
+Then, once logged in they will be able to submit as many talk as they wish using the [submit form](https://cldup.com/oCAOf9VED0.png).
 You can create new categories to tidy all this creativity.

 ![Regular categories](https://cldup.com/nnMX5CIqE3.png)

 Using "flat" (without a hierarchy) categories will display them into a section called "Categories" of the submit form.
-But you can also choose to use a one level hierarchy in which the parent will be used as the section and the children as checkboxes like show below:
+But you can also choose to use a one level hierarchy in which the parent will be used as the section and the children as checkboxes like shown below:

 ![Hierarchical categories](https://cldup.com/R1z5y2oTJ8.png)